-Syria on brink of further disaster with huge jump in COVID-19 cases
+Syria faces disaster with rise in COVID-19 cases

 31 Jul 2020 by Gabriel Thomas, News Media Advisor

-Syria on brink of further disaster with huge jump in COVID-19 cases
+Syria faces disaster with rise in COVID-19 cases

 Our hygiene promotion team and volunteers have been distributing soap to families in northern Syria.